 2. The godfather had to be at least fifteen years old and the godmother at least thirteen.
 In many cases, the priests advised the parents to choose married people.
 However, the church forbade the marriage of the godmother to the godfather of the same child, the same way that the marriage of blood relations was forbidden.

-3. The godparents were chosen among the most respected people: relatives, good acquaintances, friends.
+3. The godparents were chosen among the most respected people: relatives, good acquaintances, and friends.
 It was believed that their traits would be inherited by the child.
-Poor people tried to find rich people, to get a good gift and to secure the future of the child.
+Poor people tried to find rich people, to get a good gift and to secure the future of their child.
 These “chosen” godparents were not changed with future children but were invited to become the godparents of all the other children in the family.

 4. If the godchildren were sickly or died early, it was explained as the wrong selection of godparents.
 In this case, the “chosen” godparents were substituted by strangers, who were met by chance and were considered to be the emissaries of God.